 Starting a recreational or medical cannabis company in Massachusetts?
 We’ve put together a guide covering everything from available license types to fees, local rules, and what you should include in a Massachusetts cannabis business plan.
 Jump to a section by clicking below, or go straight to our sample cannabis business plan.

 Since question 3 passed in 2012, Massachusetts adults can possess up to 10 ounces of cannabis for medicinal use every 60 days if they have an electronic recommendation from a doctor or nurse.
-More than 52,000 patients have registered for medical marijuana use.
-Massachusetts medical marijuana sales for 2018 could be as high as $160 million.
+More than 93,000 patients have registered for medical marijuana use.
+Massachusetts medical marijuana sales for 2021 could be as high as $300 million.

-Marijuana cultivators, also called grow operations, grow cannabis plants indoors or outdoors for recreational or medical use.
+Cultivator: Marijuana cultivators, also called grow operations, grow cannabis plants indoors or outdoors for recreational or medical use.
 They might also process and package the product.
 Marijuana is then either sold through a dispensary or sold to a product manufacturer.
 Standalone medical grow operations are not allowed in Massachusetts.

 Product manufacturer: Cannabis manufacturers produce items like edibles, capsules, and oils.
 In Massachusetts, these manufacturers can wholesale or transfer these products to dispensaries, but not directly to the public.

-Consumers and regulators alike demand consistency and quality control in cannabis products, which creates demand for marijuana testing labs.
+Independent testing lab: Consumers and regulators alike demand consistency and quality control in cannabis products, which creates demand for marijuana testing labs.
 These labs use methods like liquid or gas chromatography to analyze products for CBD and THC content, pesticides, terpenes, bacteria, fungi, and heavy metals, to name a few.